The Glebe: Community

 The Glebe has a strong community association which, in addition to operating the Glebe Community Centre, lobbies the local government on issues such as traffic calming and neighbourhood development.
 The Glebe has a community newspaper, Glebe Report, that has been published independently since 1973.

 The Glebe is mostly populated by families; the area has many children, and consequently, its social services are oriented towards youth.

-The stretch of Bank Street that runs through the Glebe is one of Ottawa's premier shopping areas, with many small stores and restaurants offering a wide variety of services.
+The stretch of Bank Street that runs through the Glebe has many small stores and restaurants offering a variety of services.
 Much of the rest of the Glebe consists of detached homes, many of them constructed in the early decades of the 20th century.
 Some of these homes are owner-occupied family residences, while others have been subdivided into multiple rental apartments.

 The Glebe is home to Lansdowne Park which contains TD Place Stadium, where Ottawa's Canadian Football League (CFL) football team (the Ottawa Redblacks) and the University of Ottawa Gee-Gees play their home games.
 Lansdowne Park also contains TD Place Arena, which is the permanent home of the Ottawa 67's and was the temporary home (1992–1995) for the Ottawa Senators before the Canadian Tire Centre (originally called The Palladium) was completed.
 The area that became the park was purchased from local farmers in 1868 by the City of Ottawa Agricultural Society.